Neo-Assyrian Empire: Age of the magnates

 In the latter years of Shalmaneser's reign, Urartu rose again as a powerful adversary.
 Though the Assyrians campaigned against them in 830 BC, they failed to fully neutralize the threat the restored kingdom posed.
-Unlike the vast majority of Assyrian campaigns, the 830 BC campaign against Urartu was not led by the king, but by the long-serving and prominent turtanu Dayyan-Assur, indicating not only that Shalmaneser might have been very old and no longer properly capable of being a strong leader but also that Dayyan-Assur had grown unprecedently powerful for an Assyrian official, otherwise rarely mentioned by name in documents.
-In later years, Dayyan-Assur led further campaigns on behalf of the kings.
-Shalmaneser's final years became preoccupied by an internal crisis when one of his sons, Ashur-danin-pal, rebelled in an attempt to seize the throne, possibly because the younger son Shamshi-Adad had been designated as heir instead of himself.
-When Shalmaneser died in 824 BC, Ashur-danin-pal was still in revolt, supported by a significant portion of the country, most notably including the former capital of Assur.
-Shamshi-Adad acceded to the throne as Shamshi-Adad V, perhaps initially a minor and a puppet of Dayyan-Assur.
-Though Dayyan-Assur died during the early stages of the civil war, Shamshi-Adad was eventually victorious, apparently due to help from the Babylonian king Marduk-zakir-shumi or his successor Marduk-balassu-iqbi.
+The 830 BC campaign against Urartu was not led by Shalmaneser but by the long-serving and prominent turtanu Dayyan-Assur.
+Dayyan-Assur led other campaigns on behalf of the kings.
+Shalmaneser's final years became preoccupied by an internal crisis when one of his sons, Ashur-danin-pal, rebelled in an attempt to seize the throne, possibly because the younger son Shamshi-Adad V had been designated as heir instead of him.
+When Shalmaneser died in 824 BC, Ashur-danin-pal was still in revolt, supported by a significant portion of the country, including Assur.
+Shamshi-Adad was perhaps initially a minor and a puppet of Dayyan-Assur.
+Though Dayyan-Assur died during the early stages of the civil war, Shamshi-Adad was eventually victorious, apparently with help from Marduk-zakir-shumi or his successor Marduk-balassu-iqbi.